Isotonic Regression for Multiple Independent Variables

 Computer Science and Engineering, University of Michigan

-Extended Abstract: This paper gives an approach for computing isotonic regressions at points in multidimensional space, with the ordering given by domination (also known as component-wise ordering, dimensional ordering, majorization, or matrix ordering).
+Extended Abstract: This paper gives an approach for computing isotonic regressions at points in multidimensional space, with the ordering given by domination (also known as component-wise ordering, dimensional ordering, general dimensions, multiple dimensions, majorization, or matrix ordering).
 That is, given points p=(p1,...,pd) and q=(q1,...,qd) in d-dimensional space, q is said to dominate p if pi ≤ qi for all 1 ≤i ≤ d.
 Expressing this in standard dag (directed acyclic graph) terminology, or, equivalently, terminology of partial orderings, q dominates p is the same as q succeeds p.

 Given a set of n d-dimensional points V = {v1...vn} where point vi has data value yi and weight wi, the Lp isotonic regression of the data is a set of values ýi that minimizes